 Huh?—a year and half of campaigning, two leading candidates with the highest disapproval ratings in American history, a Republican Tsunami—how’d that happen?
-Get ready, America, for four years of Donald J. Trump’s reverse smile.
+Get ready, America, for four years of Donald J. Trump’s stern reverse smile.

 Few anticipated the results.
 Even Republicans and Trump himself seemed surprised on election night.
-Although commentators have been wringing their hands for not anticipating the way voters actually voted, observers from major media stars to people at diners and around water coolers were already calling the campaign unprecedented.
+Commentators have been wringing their hands for not anticipating the way voters actually voted, and observers from major media stars to people at diners and around water coolers were already calling the campaign unprecedented.
 And yet, contemporary history and the current state of the media provide clues about how we have arrived at this surprising election.

 1-Class Matters: The election signals the resurgence of class after a half century eclipse when race and gender attracted more attention, especially in the Democratic Party, but also among many Republicans who have been trying to play catch up since the Rights Revolutions of the 1960s.
 Republicans have often seemed reluctant or hesitant about cultural identity politics while they have put more emphasis on a class politics of their own in support of the already wealthy and the enterprising.
 Democrats largely did not challenge this trend, even as they added more protections for those vulnerable to marketplace dynamics.
 The result has been a broad consensus for a Republican-initiated economic structure with strong globalized businesses and government programs on the defensive.
 In the 2016 campaign, the most powerful and energizing voices were from a Republican and a Democrat who challenged this structure: Trump and Bernie Sanders became the voices of working-class politics expressed with liberal and conservative accents.
 Politics does not have to involve either-or choices, but it often does: can the focus on class surge without slipping into prejudices on race and gender?
 And will the Republicans in Trump’s White House pay at much attention to the working class as he did on the campaign trail?